Jalingpp/Geth4MEST/README.md

 ## Run MEST Experiments
 Change **siMode(meht,mbt,mpt)** located in line 203 of `miner/worker.go`.

+Rebuild source codes by `make geth` and `cp ./build/bin/geth /usr/local/bin/`.

+Remove filedirs `geth`, `keystore`, `levelDB`, `result`, `geth.ipc` in `ehtnodes`.

+Rebuild blockchain and nodes by `cd ethnodes` and then `geth --datadir ./ init ./genesis.json`.

+Start console by `geth --networkid 200 --datadir "./" --nodiscover --rpcapi personal console`.

 Start mining and send transactions in console: `loadScript("run.js")`.

-Wait for the program to execute and obtain the complete result. (maybe a long time)
+Wait for the program to execute and obtain the complete result. (maybe a long time) `Ctrl+D` stop console.

 Then execute `ethnodes/parseResult.py` to parse the execution result.